 Enthusiasm is good.
 A certain amount of zeal can also be appropriate.
 But the discipline that underlies being a disciple is also good.
 We would do well to hear Jesus' gentle rebuke, not to rejoice over power and authority but to rejoice in our redemption.
 Softly veiled in this rebuke is a reminder of other warnings that Jesus has given to any who would follow him and proclaim themselves his.
 Elsewhere (Mat 7:22-23) Jesus warns that on the day of judgment some will say, "Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and ..." and he will reply, "Go away from me ...".
 The power to act in Christ's name has been granted to us.
 The authority to use it for the good of the kingdom has been granted to us.
 But the responsibility of using those powers, and the necessity to account for how we have used them is also there.
 How can we tell if we are using those powers wisely?

 Perhaps the best way is to go back to the instructions that Jesus gave to the seventy, as their task is most similar to ours, and see what those instructions are.
-Focus on the positive instructions that started the whole process.
-Go into the neighbourhood, open and vulnerable.
+In so doing, let us not in fear fall into focusing on the harsh and angry words reserved for those who are reluctant to receive us, but instead focus on the positive instructions that started the whole process.
+Go into the neighbourhood, open and vulnerable, not insulating yourself upon self-reliance.
 Whatever house you enter, say, "Peace to this house!"
 Don't flit about from place to place, but enjoy the hospitality of those who welcome you.
 Eat and drink whatever you're served.
 Cure the sick, bring a message of healing not just for the body but for the soul, declaring the mercy and acceptance of God is near enough to be obtained for the asking.
-Go out like lambs among the wolves, gently, tenderly, cautiously labouring at this task, welcoming others to the fold, rejoicing not in power but that your name has already been written in heaven by the Boss of Bosses, Christ Jesus our Lord, from whom we wait to hear, "well done, good and faithful servants".
+Go out like lambs, not lions, labouring at this task, welcoming others to the fold, rejoicing not in power but that your name has already been written in heaven by the Boss of Bosses, Christ Jesus our Lord, who will, God being our helpers, say, "well done, good and faithful servants".